apache/incubator-xtable/rfc/template.md

 ## Implementation
 Describe the new thing you want to do in appropriate detail, how it fits into the project architecture.<br>
 Provide a detailed description of how you intend to implement this feature, this may be fairly extensive and have large subsections of its own or it may be a few sentences.<br>
-Use judgement based on the scope of the change.
+Use judgement to decide on how detailed the description needs to be based on the scope of the change.
+If unclear, you can ask questions in dev@xtable.apache.org/slack.

 ## Rollout/Adoption Plan